UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_vera.md

 ---
 tags:
   - RStudio
-  - Kebnekaise
+  - Vera
 ---

-# RStudio on Kebnekaise
+# RStudio on Vera

 ???- question "Why is this page at UPPMAX?"

-    It is the intention that this guide is moved to the HPC2N documentation.
+    It is the intention that this guide is moved to the C3SE documentation.
     However, it has not been suggested to be added to their documentaton yet.